OpenNebula/docs/source/installation_and_configuration/configuration_management/usage.rst

 The ``upgrade`` subcommand makes all the changes in configuration files to update content from one version to another.
 It mainly does the following steps:

-- Detect if an upgrade is necessary (or, at least if one-shot backup should be processed)
+- Detect if an upgrade is necessary (or, at least, if one-shot backup should be processed)
-- Backup existing configuration files
+- Back-up existing configuration files
 - Apply upgrades (run migrators)
 - Copy upgraded files back

 .. important::

     Upgrade operation is always done on a copy of your production configuration files in the temporary directory.
 If anything fails during the upgrade process, it doesn't affect the real files.
-When the upgrade is successfully done for all files and for all intermediate versions, the new state is copied back to production locations.
+When the upgrade is successfully completed for all files and for all intermediate versions, the new state is copied back to production locations.
 In case of serious failure during the final copy back, there should be a backup stored in ``/var/lib/one/backups/config/`` for manual restore.

 .. note::